50 km, 3 days walking, beauty of Tuscany

-Just a reminder that travel on Tuscany Untouched trip requires a degree of flexibility, and you should understand that the trip’s route, accommodation and modes of transport are subject to change without prior notice due to local circumstances.
+Just a reminder that Setteponti Hiking Tour on Tuscany Untouched trip requires a degree of flexibility, and you should understand that the trip’s route, accommodation, and modes of transport are subject to change without prior notice due to local circumstances.
 Should Tuscany Untouched PTY LTD deem it advisable to amend an itinerary for any reason, it may do so by shortening, varying or re-routing any trip.
 These changes are binding and additional expenses will be charged to you if the reason for any alteration is outside Tuscany Untouched’ control.

-While travelling with Tuscany Untouched you agree to accept the authority of the leader at all times.
+While on Setteponti Hiking Tour with Tuscany Untouched you agree to accept the authority of the leader at all times.
 You are aware that travel within a group may involve compromise to accommodate the diverse desires and physical abilities of group members.
 You understand that Tuscany Untouched reserves the right to decline, accept, or retain any person as a member of the group at any time.
 To the best of Tuscany Untouched’s knowledge, these third parties are qualified to perform the duties they are contracted to perform.
-However Tuscany Untouched will not be held liable for any injury, damage, loss, delay or irregularity that may occur due to the behaviour of these third parties.
-Tuscany Untouched will not accept responsibility or liability for any traveller who contravenes any law or regulation of any country visited.
+However, Tuscany Untouched will not be held liable for any injury, damage, loss, delay or irregularity that may occur due to the behavior of these third parties.
+Tuscany Untouched will not accept responsibility or liability for any traveler who contravenes any law or regulation of any country visited.
 No employee, servant or agent of Tuscany Untouched Pty Ltd has authority to vary these conditions.

 CONFIRMATION BOOKING FORM

-All Tuscany Untouched travellers on group trips must sign a Booking Form.
-Please note that signing the form is a pre-requisite of travelling with Tuscany Untouched Pty Ltd. The wording of this form follows.
+All Tuscany Untouched travelers on group trips must sign a Booking Form.
+Please note that signing the form is a pre-requisite of traveling with Tuscany Untouched Pty Ltd. The wording of this form follows.

-“I understand that touring with Tuscany Untouched Pty Ltd may involve risks (and rewards) above and beyond those encountered on a more conventional holiday, and that I am undertaking a physical trip with inherent dangers.
-I understand that I am travelling to geographical areas where, amongst other things, the standard of accommodation, transport, safety, hygiene, cleanliness, medical facilities, telecommunications and infrastructure development may not be of the standard I am used to at home or would find on a conventional holiday.
+“I understand that Setteponti Hiking Tour with Tuscany Untouched Pty Ltd may involve risks (and rewards) above and beyond those encountered on a more conventional holiday and that I am undertaking a physical trip with inherent dangers.
+I understand that I am traveling to geographical areas where, amongst other things, the standard of accommodation, transport, safety, hygiene, cleanliness, medical facilities, telecommunications, and infrastructure development may not be of the standard I am used to at home or would find on a conventional holiday.
 I have read and understood the Tuscany Untouched tour notes for the trip I am undertaking and have provided details of any pre-existing medical conditions I have to Tuscany Untouched Pty Ltd representatives.
 I accept these risks and obligations and I fully assume the risks of travel.
 I release Tuscany Untouched Pty Ltd from any liabilities connected to these risks to the maximum extent permitted by law.”